ChunMinChang/blog/_posts/2020-04-15-the-effect-of-practicing-what-you-already-know.md

 It's is a long and lonely process and it is hard to follow the plan sometimes.
 However, all the hard works are worthwhile at the end when the shape is made.

-The followings introduce some useful tips I learned from this rewriting project.
+The followings introduce some useful tips I learned from this oxidizing project.
 I hope these are useful for someone trying to do the same things.

-To read more story of how the rewriting plan is made, please read [the post here][plan].
+To read more story of how the oxidizing plan is made, please read [the post here][plan].

 ### Always Write Tests